Looking to bring your rides to a whole new level with full suspension mountain bikes for trails? Well, read on.

 Not many bikes will give you this much for such an attractive price.

-The Orange Five S bike has a durable, stiff, and responsive frame hand-built in Yorkshire that’s equipped with a RockShox Revelation RC fork with 150 mm of travel.
+This full-suspension bike has a durable, stiff, and responsive frame hand-built in Yorkshire that’s equipped with a RockShox Revelation RC fork with 150 mm of travel.
 On the rear, your bottom will be suspended by a RockShox Deluxe Select, with more than enough travel as well.
 Therefore, you will have nothing holding you back from reaching record speeds on the downhills.

 However, one of the reasons why this Orange model is available at such a competitive price is its weight.
 It’s a bit bulkier and heftier than ideal, which shows when you’re hitting those gruelling hills to start a DH ride.